Shaku Atre

-Shakuntala (Shaku) Atre (born 1940) is an Indian data scientist and an American business woman.
+Shakuntala "Shaku" Atre (1940 - 2024) is an Indian data scientist and an American business woman.
 After a fourteen-year career with IBM, she began her own firm and became widely regarded as an expert on business technology and database use.
 Atre is best known for her books Database: Structured Techniques for Design, Performance and Management: With Case Studies (1980), one of the first books written on managing databases, and her co-authored book Business Intelligence Roadmap, written with Larissa Moss.
 She has served as an adjunct professor of data science at University of Pune and at several institutions in the United States.
 Her works have been used as university textbooks.

 Early life and education

-Atre was born in 1940 in India and grew up in Panvel, a village near Mumbai.
+Atre was born in 1940 in India into a Marathi family, and grew up in Panvel, a village near Mumbai.
 She earned a Master of Science from the University of Poona, studying mathematics and statistics.
 During her education, she also studied languages, gaining proficiency in speaking five different languages.
 Atre went on to begin her graduate studies in mathematics and physics at the University of Heidelberg, writing her thesis on astronomy.
 Because she needed to make large scale calculations to develop her thesis, she began studying computer programming, which led to an interest in the field of computer technology.
 During her studies, she was hired by IBM in 1967.
 When her student visa expired three and a half years later, Atre and her husband immigrated to the United States.